 If not, we don’t think you can go wrong by studying English.
 It’s the most-spoken language in the world.
 And, if you’re a professional, English is the lingua franca of business.

-Even if you took English classes in school, studying one on one with a native speaker instructor can dramatically improve your ability to understand and be understood by native English speakers.
+Even if you took English classes in school, learning to speak English one on one with a native speaker instructor can dramatically improve your ability to understand and be understood by native English speakers.
+So go ahead, get fluent in English!

 What Other Languages Are Spoken in Your Country?